GriffinPlus/dotnet-libs-logging/README.md

 If the application is running with administrative rights, it will register the log source on its own.

+### Unhandled Exceptions

+*Griffin+ Logging* registers the `AppDomain.UnhandledException` event and logs unhandled exceptions using the system logger and the configured pipeline stages, if possible.
+Afterwards it terminates the process to avoid executing the process with an undetermined process state any further.
+Terminating the process can be disabled by setting `Log.TerminateProcessOnUnhandledException` to `false`.

 ### Configuration

 The main purpose of the *log configuration* is loading logging specific settings and providing information about which log levels should be enabled on which log writers.
 By default *Griffin+ Logging* comes with a configuration that allows all messages associated with log levels destined for a user's eyes to be logged, namely log level `Emergency`, `Alert`, `Critical`, `Error`, `Warning` and `Notice`.
 Messages associated with other log levels are blocked.
 There is no restriction for log writers.
 The default log configuration is purely in-memory.